Introduction to ASP.NET Core MVC Framework

 ASP.NET Core MVC

-So, when we request something like “https://localhost:7132/Student/Details/2” from a web browser, the following things happen to handle the request.
+So, when we request something like https://localhost:7132/Student/Details/2 from a web browser, the following things happen to handle the request.

 ASP.NET Core MVC application

-The controller is the MVC design pattern component that handles the incoming request.
-In order to handle the request, the controller components do several things, as follows.
+The Controller is the Component in the MVC design pattern that handles the incoming request.
+The controller components do several things to handle the request.
 The controller component creates the model that is required by a view.
-The model is the component in the MVC design pattern which basically contains classes that are used to store the domain data or, you can say, business data.
+The model is the component in the MVC design pattern, which basically contains classes that are used to store the domain data or, you can say, business data.
+In the MVC design pattern, the Model component also contains the required logic to retrieve data from a database.

-In the MVC design pattern, the only responsibility of the view is to render the model data.
+Once the controller creates the model, it selects a view to render the domain or model data.
+While selecting a view, it is also the controller’s responsibility to pass the model data.
+In the MVC design pattern, the view’s only responsibility is rendering the model data.
 So, in MVC, the view is the component responsible for generating the necessary HTML to render the model data.
 Once the view generates the HTML, that HTML is sent to the client over the network who initially made the request.

 Role of Model in MVC Design Pattern:

-So, in simple words, we can say that the Model is the component in the MVC Design pattern that is used to manage the data, i.e., the state of the application in memory.
+The Model in an MVC application represents the application’s state and business logic.
+That means the Model is the component in the MVC Design pattern used to manage the data, i.e., the application’s state in memory.
 The Model represents a set of classes used to describe the application’s validation, business, and data access logic.
-So in our example, the model consists of Student and StudentBusinessLayer classes.
+So, in our example, the model consists of Student and StudentBusinessLayer classes.

 Student.cs